 Accidents can happen at any time, but if you are prepared, serious crisis can be averted.
 This is an excellent time to familiarize oneself with the basic principles of dog first aid.

 Always be prepared!
 Make a dog first aid kit and have it on hand wherever you go.
 Consider having multiple kits, such as a large fully stocked kit for home and a smaller kit for the car or family outings.
-See a check list for your dog's first aid kit.

 When an emergency occurs, take a moment to look around and fully assess the situation.
 For example, if your dog was hit by a car, don’t immediately rush out in traffic.
 You won’t do him any good if you end up in the hospital yourself.
 Carefully approach your pet and assess his condition.
 Is he breathing?
 If not, start CPR.
 Is he bleeding?
 Apply direct pressure to the wound and so on.